Frequently Asked Questions

 secure portal https://chconline.ucr.edu.

 Appointments cancelled less than 24 hours in advance, or missed/no-showed appointments will be counted as one of your allotted sessions and you will be charged a missed appointment fee(see Missed/Late Cancelled Appointment Policy).
-After two consecutive missed appointments you must speak with a Counseling Center administrator prior to scheduling another appointment.
+After two consecutive missed appointments you must speak with a Counseling and Psychological Services administrator prior to scheduling another appointment.

 What are the Missed/No Show appointment fees?

-Due to the high demand for Counseling Center services and the limited availability
+Due to the high demand for Counseling and Psychological Services and the limited availability

 For initial Psychiatric appointments, missed/late cancelled fees are $40 if cancellation is not made within twenty-four hours of the scheduled appointment.